renocrypt/rustyreno-rust/setting-up-rust-in-codespace.md

 Rust is installed now.
 Great!
 ```

-Remember to restart your shell or run the command shown in the installation output to update your PATH variables.[1][3]
+Remember to restart your shell or run the command shown in the installation output to update your PATH variables.

 ### On Windows